-“Butter Chicken Recipe” also known as “Makhani”, is a well-known curry based chicken Indian dish and found in most Indian restaurants around the world.
-You will love how simple it is to make and, later, how it taste.
+“Butter Chicken Recipe” also known as “Makhani”, is a well-known curry-based chicken Indian dish and found in most Indian restaurants around the world.
+You will love how simple it is to make and, later, how it tastes.

 Butter chicken existence is dated as far back as the 1950s, and it has its origin in Punjabi, North India.
 It is a common food that tastes great with black lentils (kaali daal), green salad and leavened-tandoor-baked Indian flatbread (naans).